Shawn-Nichol/AndroidKotlinGuide/App Resources/What is App Resources.md

 You can use a resource in code by passing the resource ID as a method parameter.
 For example, you can set an ImageView to use the res/drawable/myimage.png resource using setImageResource().
 You can also retrieve indivdiual resources uing methods in Resources, which you can get an instance of with getReources().

 ## Accesssing resources from XML
-You can define values for some XML aatributes ane elements using a reference to an existing resource.
-You will often do this wen creating layout files, to supply string and images for your widgets.
+You can define values for some XML aatributes and elements using a reference to an existing resource.
+You will often do this when creating layout files, to supply string and images for your widgets.